cofcool/mybatis-plus/README.md

 MyBatis-Plus is an powerful enhanced toolkit of MyBatis for simplify development.
 This toolkit provides some efficient, useful, out-of-the-box features for MyBatis, use it can effectively save your development time.

+**⚠️Note**: Mybatis Dynamic SQL is better than MyBatis-Plus for JPA, so give up this project.

 ## Links

 -   [Documentation](https://mybatis.plus)